From the World Heritage inscription for Taos Pueblo:

 - The pueblo is open daily.
 However, it closes on a periodic basis to make way for tribal rituals.
 Make sure to check this schedule prior to your visit.

-- The pueblo is close for a 10-week period in late winter and then opens again in early spring.
+- The pueblo is closed for a 10-week period in late winter and then opens again in early spring.

 - When you explore the structures and buildings in Pueblo de Taos, you have to remember that this is an important sacred and cultural site.
 This is the Puebloan’s community.
 When there are signs that indicate “Restricted Area”, do abide by those signs.
 Avoid wandering into areas that are not open for public as some of these could be private homes.